malkier/kythera-dev/doc/events.md

 If you're going to handle this event, you should stop to think whether you should be using `EventQueue#handle` or `EventQueue#persistently_handle`.
-The former gets wiped out when the uplink gets disconnected, and the later never gets wiped out.
+The former gets wiped out when the uplink gets disconnected, and the latter never gets wiped out.
 If you're a service, you're instantiated every time the uplink reconnects, so if you add the exit handler in your initialize method, then using the former is just fine.
 If you're an extension (or something else not